Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 *Pinche cucarachas. ¡Vete con viento fresco!*

-If only calling them “cockroaches” wasn’t so accurate.
+If only calling them "cockroaches" wasn’t so accurate.
 The Entity had no doubt there’d be *some* left out there, hidden in asteroid belts and distant star systems.
 It didn’t believe they would all be exterminated today.
 The Alpha-of-Alphas’ escape into dataspace proved that much.

 *Except…*